Assessing Student Achievement

 There are a variety of assessments that are used to evaluate the academic growth and achievement of students as well as instructional programs at DaVinci Academy of Arts and Science.
 Students are tested in order to determine instructional level, measure basic skills, monitor student progress toward achieving state academic standards and to evaluate program effectiveness.

 Tests Administered at DaVinci Academy

-Computer-based reading and math tests administered three times each school year.
+Computer-based and individual reading and math tests administered three times each school year.
 These assessments are used to identify students’ instructional levels and are used to monitor academic growth.

 Teacher-created assessments administered each trimester to determine student understanding of Minnesota state assessments and to inform reteaching strategies for teachers.

 Assessing Comprehension and Communication in English State to State for ELLs (ACCESS)

 The ACCESS test is a federally-required language proficiency assessment given to students who have been identified as English Language Learners.
 ACCESS is designed to assess progress in acquiring academic English language.